subvisual/secrets.finiam.com/README.md

 https://secrets.finiam.com/<roomId>#<encryptionKey>
 ```

+You can send your secret recipes at https://secrets.finiam.com/

 ## Encryption

 All encryption is done on the frontend using the [crypto](https://developer.mozilla.org/en-US/docs/Web/API/Crypto) web API.
 With that API we generate `AES-GCM` encryption and decryption keys derived from a password based key (`PBKDF2`).